The Erlang Weighted Tree, A New Branching Process: Other Technical Proofs

-\begin{theorem} Let $N_n\sim \mathcal{N}(n,\boldsymbol{d}_n)$, where $P_{\boldsymbol{d}_n}$ converges weakly to $P(\cdot)$.
+\begin{theorem} Suppose that $(\boldsymbol{d}_n)_{n\geq 1}$ is such that $P_{\boldsymbol{d}_n}$ converges weakly to some distribution $P(\cdot)$ and let $N_n \sim \mathcal{N}(n, \boldsymbol{d}_n)$.
 Then \end{theorem} \begin{proof}[Sketch of the proof] The main body of the proof consists of four steps: \begin{enumerate} \item Recall that $\expect U(N_n)$ is the law of $[N_{n,\circ}(r)]$ for a uniformly chosen $r\in[n]$.
 The first step is to redefine the construction of the random network $N_n$, as viewed from $r$. \item The random network $N_n$ has an interdependence structure; however as $n$ grows, the dependency weakens.
-The second step is to exploit this weak dependence and to prove that as $n$ goes to infinity, the connected component of the vertex $r$ becomes locally tree-like. \item As the dependency weakens, the local structure of $[N_{n,\circ}(r)]$ gets close to the local structure of a rooted tree generated by $Er(P)$.
-The third step is to prove that for every finite rooted network $\rtree\in G_*$ with depth $t$, the measure assigned to $ A_{\rtree} = \left\{[\N]\in G_*: d_{G_*}([\N],{\rtree})< ({1+t})^{-1} \right\}$ by $\expect U(N_n)$ converges to the measure assigned to $A_{\rtree}$ by $Er(P)$. \item Finally, since $G_*$ is a Polish space, the Portmanteau Theorem is applied to show the desired convergence. \end{enumerate} The formal proof of the theorem is given in Appendix \ref{appendix:pfconv}. \end{proof}
+The second step is to exploit this weak dependence and to prove that as $n$ goes to infinity, the connected component of the vertex $r$ becomes locally tree-like. \item As the dependency weakens, the local structure of $[N_{n,\circ}(r)]$ gets close to the local structure of a rooted tree distributed under $\ertreedist(P)$.
+The third step is to prove that for every finite rooted network $\rtree\in G_*$ with depth $t$, the measure assigned to $ A_{\rtree} = \left\{[\N]\in G_*: d_{G_*}([\N],{\rtree})< ({1+t})^{-1} \right\}$ by $\expect U(N_n)$ converges to the measure assigned to $A_{\rtree}$ by $\ertreedist(P)$. \item Finally, since $G_*$ is a Polish space, the Portmanteau Theorem is applied to show the desired convergence. \end{enumerate} The formal proof of the theorem is lengthy and technical.
+For consistency and to keep the focus of the manuscript on the branching processes itself, the formal proof is given in Appendix~\ref{appendix:pfconv}. \end{proof}